 FAQs: Before You Dig

 A site permit and grading plan are required for any land disturbance of 2,500 square feet or greater.
 Additionally, a conservation deposit will be required.
-For more information, contact Site Permits at 703-324-1510, TTY 711.
+For more information, contact the Site Application Center at 703-222-0801, TTY 711.

 Typical projects that may disturb 2,500 square feet of land may include a building addition to a residential home, a large garage or carport, the installation of a paved driveway, or the construction of an in-ground swimming pool.